jswrenn/site/content/blog/brown-location-surveillance/index.md

 ### Localization
 Brown's access points log the MAC addresses of the devices that have connected to them.
 As of 2015, Brown retained these logs for at least several years — possibly indefinitely.
 Since there are so many access points on campus, which access point you are connected to can narrow your location down to a particular room. **Combined, these logs paint a *very* accurate picture of your location on campus at any time.**

 You do not need to be *actively* browsing the internet for Brown to know where you are via this mechanism.
 As you walk through campus, your phone likely *automatically* reconnects to the nearest available access point.
-If you are within a literal stone's throw of campus, you should assume that CIS can (roughly) identify your location.
+If you are within a literal stone's throw of campus, you should assume that Brown can (roughly) identify your location.

+Furthermore, if you are in range of three or more of Brown's ARUBA access points, Brown can [precisely triangulate your location](https://www.arubanetworks.com/assets/ds/DS_ALE.pdf).
+This functionality is [common](https://www.arubanetworks.com/pdf/technology/whitepapers/wp_Hybrid_WIDS.pdf) in enterprise-grade WiFi infrastructure.
+(If you've ever tried to run a "rogue" WiFi router in your dorm room and receive an angry knock on your door — this is the mechanism by which you were located.)

 ## Bonus: Surveillance Cameras